 The abandoned hunting lodge.
-A lost place near Vienna, Austria
+A lost place in Austria

 A few weeks ago I saw photos of an abandoned hunting lodge that allegedly belonged to the noble Hungarian“Esterhazy” family.
 The post about that lodge in a Facebook group mentioned that it’s somewhere near Vienna, Austria.